 - I called the references and got good remarks from most of them.
 This is what I expected, I knew they would give me names of their “good clients”.
 One client that I called was so excited about the product that they were using.
 She wanted me to drive 500 miles to her office so she could show me how it worked in her office.
 This did impress me.

 - But, I wanted to make sure that this wasn’t an isolated case.
 So, I asked her if she knew of any other organizations that were using the product.

 - I called these organizations.
-And I asked how their users adapted to the product, what kind of problems have they had and what type of response from support did they got.
+And I asked how their users adapted to the product, what kind of problems have they had and what type of response from support did they get.

-- Now I felt I was ready to show my client the product I recommended for them.
-We did a demo and review the noted I took from my reference calls.
+- Now, I was able to pick my top product and I felt I was ready to show my client the product that I recommended to them.
+We did a demo and review the notes I took from my reference calls.

 - They purchased the product and found that it was as good as the references said it was.

 Selecting an ECM or paperless solutions is much easier if you have a logical process.
 I hope that this article is helpful.
 Please feel free to reach out to me if you have any questions.